PetorSFZ/sfz_tech/README.md

 	include_directories(${SFZ_CORE_INCLUDE_DIRS})

 	target_link_libraries(some_executable ${SFZ_CORE_LIBRARIES})

-If you also want to build the tests (but really, why would you in this situation?) you also need to define `SFZ_CORE_BUILD_TESTS` before adding the directory.

 In addition to sfzCore, the `${SFZ_CORE_INCLUDE_DIRS}` and `${SFZ_CORE_LIBRARIES` variables expose the internal libraries used by sfzCore (such as SDL2).